PSYCH 1101: INTRO TO PSYCHOLOGY

 Lectures: M/W/F 10:10-11:00am Bailey Hall.
 Attendance is strongly encouraged.
 PDF versions of the lectures will be posted shortly after class here.

-Weekly Quizzes (starting the week of September 20): Each week we will create a quiz (administered via Canvas) consisting of 7-10 multiple choice questions covered by the readings and the lectures from the previous week.
-You will have a 24-hour window to complete the qiz outside of class, and you will have two minutes to answer each question once you begin the quiz (students with SDS accommodations will get whatever extra time specified in their letter.
+Weekly Quizzes (starting the 3rd week of September): Each week we will create a quiz (administered via Canvas) consisting of 8 multiple choice questions covered by the readings and the lectures from the previous week.
+You will have a 24-hour window to complete the quiz outside of class, and you will have two minutes to answer each question once you begin the quiz (students with SDS accommodations will get whatever extra time specified in their letter.
 SDS letters must be submitted before the first quiz).
-Each quiz will become available on Monday at 11:59pm ET and is due Tuesday at 11:59pm ET.
+Each quiz will become available on Monday at 11:59pm ET and will close on Tuesday at 11:59pm ET.
 Each quiz will test knowledge from the prior week's lecture and readings.
-For instance, the quiz for week 4 (i.e., the first quiz) is due Tuesday, September 21 before 11:59pm ET.
 We ask that you take these privately and do not communicate with other students in the course.
-You may, however, use whatever materials you have available.
-We will automatically drop your two lowest scores as a way to accommodate any emergency situations, illnesses, or just a rough weeks.
-Here you can see some example questions.
+You may, however, use whatever materials you have available (e.g., textbook, notes).

 Grading